beeth73/10611/README.md

 # 10611
-This project was made for my college assignmen i.e. Portfolio Website
+This project was made for my college assignment i.e. Portfolio Website